7nym2hc54p-droid/graduation-progect/README.md

-# graduation-progect
+# Graduation Project

-This repository is for my graduation project.
+This is an Artificial Intelligence project created for learning and development.

-Artificial Intelligence project.
+## Current Project

+A simple Python program demonstrating the beginning of the project.